vmwarehater/native-mctiers/README.md

 when you have that installed, also make sure you have xmake installed

+open the x64 native command prompt for VS(whatever version you have installed)

 when that happens, clone this repository and run `run.bat`, and if everything is correct it should build